 We’d like to ask you to follow a few simple rules when fundraising:

-- Please contact us before organizing any kind of fundraiser and before using Baypath’s name in any publication.
+- Please contact us at [email protected] before organizing any kind of fundraiser and before using Baypath’s name in any publication.